Bitget Wallet Card

 • User Protection Fund: Bitget has established a $300 million fund to safeguard user assets

-The card's regulatory framework is built on partnerships with established financial entities:
+The card's regulatory framework is built on partnerships with established financial entities and Bitget's own compliance infrastructure:

 • The card adheres to AML (Anti-Money Laundering) standards in all supported regions